Yash-Gaglani/List-of-States-and-Districts-in-India/README.md

   - **`code`**: The district code as maintained by the Government of India.
   - **`name`**: The name of the district.

+Feel free to use this data for various applications related to Indian states and districts.
+Contributions and improvements are welcome!

 ## Example

 ```json